MAgNET: A Graph U-Net Architecture for Mesh-Based Simulations: Results

 \section{Results}

-In this section, we will study the performance of the proposed framework, and for that purpose, we use four benchmark problems.
+In this section, we study the performance of the proposed framework in application to surrogate modeling in mechanics of solids.
+For that purpose, we use four benchmark problems.
 In Section~\ref{sec: data_generation_FEM}, we give a detailed specification of the benchmark problems and the procedure for obtaining FEM-based datasets.
 In Section~\ref{sec: NN_implementation_and_training}, we provide details of neural network architectures for each of the studied cases and will describe the training procedure.
 In Section~\ref{sec: cross_validation_of_NN_models}, we study the predictions of neural network models by cross-validating results from MAgNET and CNN models, and by comparing them with the FEM results.
 Finally, in Section~\ref{sec: predictions_MAgNET_unstructured} we demonstrate the capabilities of the MAgNET framework to provide a surrogate model for the unstructured mesh cases.